-How to Downgrade iOS 13 to iOS 12 without Data Loss
+How to Downgrade iOS to Lower Version without Data Loss

 By Joakim Kling - Last Updated: Contact Author

 Usually, you can get IPSW file via iTunes when updating to new iOS version.
 It is auto-installed with iTunes.
 As for iOS downgrade, you have to manually download IPSW file through websites that host old firmware versions.
-This post offers step by step tutorial to downgrade from iOS 13 to iOS12.
-It also works to get iPadOS back to previous version of iOS, since iPadOS is a relabeled iOS.
+This post offers step by step tutorial to downgrade from iOS 13 to iOS 12 as an example, and downgrading from iOS 14 to iOS 13 works similarly.

 Downgrading iOS comes with risks.
 There are chances that your iPhone might enter into bootloop or become completely irresponsive.
 Then you will have to put iPhone into recovery mode, or a step further into DFU mode.

-Before we jump into the details, it is important to backup iPhone/iPad to computer or iCloud before rolling back to iOS 12.
+Before we jump into the details, it is important to backup iPhone/iPad to computer or iCloud before rolling back to previous iOS versions.

 iOS 13 Downgrade Tutorials